Best Gas to Use

 • Check your vehicle’s fuel requirements in the owner’s manual or on a sticker inside the fuel door.
 It will tell you the type of gas your car needs.

 • At the pump, pay attention to the labels showing the octane rating (87, 89, or 91).
-These ratings indicate the fuel’s ability to prevent engine knocking.
+These ratings indicate the fuel’s ability to prevent engine knocking, which is particularly important for high-compression automotive engines.

 • You must not use any fuel other than what is recommended in the owner’s manual or on the fuel door.
 If you do so, you might encounter severe issues like engine knocking, reduced power, lower fuel efficiency, or long-term engine damage.